 Feb.
 2 UPDATE:

-Following correspondence between CAMERA and The Times and the submission of many letters from readers, The New York Times yesterday posted a new story that includes the full text of Rashida Tlaib’s controversial Twitter post, which was seen as evoking the “dual loyalty” charge often levelled against Jews.
+Following correspondence between CAMERA and The Times and the submission of many letters from readers, The New York Times yesterday posted a new story that includes the full text of Rashida Tlaib’s controversial Twitter post, which was seen as evoking the “dual loyalty” charge often leveled against Jews.
 The new article explores in much greater detail the various controversies plaguing Tlaib and other new US Representatives, and includes the text and an image of the Representative’s Twitter post.
 It also includes a more extensive description of the BDS movement.
-Although it is not perfect, it addresses the concerns raised below.
+Although it is not perfect, it addresses the concerns raised below — though ethical journalism would still require the earlier article be corrected.

 In an article today about Senate legislation opposing anti-Israel BDS (boycott, divest, sanctions) efforts, The New York Times covered up a tweet by Rep. Rashida Tlaib which had raised a firestorm earlier this month and was widely condemned as antisemitic ("Senate Advances Pro-Israel Bill as G.O.P.
 Looks for Democratic Divisions").
 About legislators who backed an anti-BDS bill, Tlaib had employed the antisemitic "dual loyalty" charge, tweeting on Jan.
 7: